In Depth Baby Product Reviews Led by a Pediatrician

 Our Verdict

-Doona was the first infant car seat that turned into a stroller on the market.
-This seat offers something no other competitor in this review has, and that's a quick pull from the car strolling with a simple seat adjustment to drop the wheels and raise the handlebar.
-We like the idea of this seat and think it is likely a good choice for urbanites who might not use a less convenient safety seat.
-However, this seat scored below the average in the group and dangerously close to the bottom, knocking it out of the park for award-winning potential.
-While we don't think it is particularly good at anything and is not a seat we'd recommend to a friend, we do think it fills a niche that can't be found in a compelling option in any other product.
-If you live in the city and travel mainly by walking or public transportation, including Uber and Lyft, and would otherwise legally skip a safety seat, we think this is a potential for you.
+Doona was the first infant car seat that turned into a stroller.
+We like the idea of this seat and think it is a good choice for urbanites who might not use a safety seat.
+However, it scored close to the bottom, knocking it out of the park for award-winning potential.
+While we don't think it is particularly good at anything, we do think it fills a niche.
+If you live in the city and travel mainly by walking, public transportation, or ride share, and would otherwise legally skip a safety seat, we think this is a potential for you.
 Otherwise, look elsewhere.

 REASONS TO BUY